 A Registered Certifier is the holder of a certificate of registration issued under the Building & Development Certifiers Act 2018 and regulated by NSW Fair Trading (formerly Building Professionals Board).

-Registered Certifiers are public officials under the ICAC Act 1988 and the Public Interest Disclosures Act, and have public authorities under the Ombudsman Act.
+Registered Certifiers are public officials under the ICAC Act 1988 and the Public Interest Disclosures Act 1994, and are public authorities under the Ombudsman Act 1974.
 Registered Certifiers have public official functions requiring them to act in a public official capacity.
 Public Officials must act in the public interest, to the benefit of society, the public and the community as a whole.

 A Certifier for a development may be a Council or a private Registered Certifier.

 Registered Certifiers carry out certification work which includes:

 As independent regulators and public officials, Registered Certifiers do not work for the builder, and are required to act in the public interest.

 Registered Certifiers are required to:

 The principal building contractor or owner builder is responsible for the construction works including compliance with the development consent & Building Code of Australia.
 Quality control is also the responsibility of the principal contractor, owner builder or project manager.